Are you looking to hike the Laguna de los Tres? Is hiking Fitz Roy one of your dreams? I have you covered!

 It was one of the most exhilarating experiences of my life, and to date, the most incredible hike I have ever done.
 In this post, I highlight everything you should know to hike to Laguna de Los Tres and reach the base of Mount Fitz Roy (or Cerro Fitz Roy, as it is called locally).

-Fitz Roy is located in the Andes Mountain Range, between Argentina (where it is part of the Parque Nacional Los Glaciares) and Chile and close to the tiny town of El Chalten, in the region of Patagonia.
-With its 3405 meters and a prominence of 2000 meters, it’s a mighty mountain and on a clear day you can see even it from a far distance.
+Mount Fitz Roy is located in the Andes Mountain Range, between Argentina (where it is part of the Parque Nacional Los Glaciares) and Chile and close to the tiny town of El Chalten, in the region of Patagonia.
+With its 3,405 meters (11,171 feet) and a prominence of 2,000 meters (6,561 feet), it’s a mighty mountain and on a clear day you can see even it from a far distance.

-Discover more about Chile in my post “Ten Incredible Places To Visit In Chile.”
+Discover more about Chile in my post The Best Places To Visit In Chile.

 The original name of the Cerro Fitz Roy is Chalten, which in the Aoniken language means “smoking mountain.”
 The name referred to the clouds that normally form around the peaks.
 Mount Fitz Roy was a sacred mountain to the Mapuche indigenous peoples that used to live in the region.